ndgsghdj/2024-Notes/History/Notes/10-03-End-Of-Cold-War.md

 ### Examples and Explanation

 In the 1970s, the United States and Western Europe enjoyed an economic boom.
-For example, the Gross Domestic Product (GDP) per capita of the USA grew from US$23,958 to US$29,611 between 1970 and 1980.
-In contrast, in the same period, the USSR’s GDP per capita only grew from US$8,886 to US$10,245.
+For example, the Gross Domestic Product (GDP) per capita of the USA grew from USD 23,958 to USD 29,611 between 1970 and 1980.
+In contrast, in the same period, the USSR’s GDP per capita only grew from USD 8,886 to USD 10,245.
 This boom was partially a result of measures pursued by leaders such as US President Ronald Reagan and British Prime Minister Margaret Thatcher, who emphasised that governments should cut taxes and advocated that governments should spend less and limit their involvement in people's lives, such as through welfare or state healthcare, as far as possible.

 ### Link